Data4Stephen/Movie_Genre_Association_Mining/README.md

 # Output:
 <img width="700" alt="Screenshot 2023-07-16 at 12 18 47 PM" src="output_example.png">

+Unsurprisingly, family and animation genres are bi-directionally associated with one another!

 # To-Do
 * Add UI where parameters can be defined by user
 * Create visual map of associations